-- 1. It is lawful to cause damage as a result of an act of a serviceman who, on the basis of the information received, made a decision to carry out a military operation (combat actions) or carried out such an operation (combat actions) necessary to repel armed aggression against Ukraine or to liquidate (neutralize) an armed conflict: - 1) in the conditions of martial law, armed aggression, liquidation (neutralization) of an armed conflict. - 2) when planning, authorizing or conducting a military operation (hostilities), and - 3) in accordance with their powers. - 2.
-Combat immunity does not apply in the case of a crime against humanity, a crime of genocide or a war crime.
+1. Causing damage as a result of the action of a soldier who, on the basis of the information received, decided to carry out a military operation (hostilities) or carried out such an operation (hostilities) necessary to repel armed aggression against Ukraine or to eliminate (neutralize) the armed conflict is legitimate:

+1) in the conditions of martial law, armed aggression, elimination (neutralization) of the armed conflict, and

+2) when planning, authorizing or carrying out a military operation (hostilities),

+3) in accordance with his or her powers.

+2. Combatant immunity shall not apply in the case of the commission of a crime against humanity, a crime of genocide or a war crime.

 Article 2.9.12.
-Execution of a legitimate order or command
+Execution of an order or instruction

-- 1. The forced infliction of harm during the proper execution of a legitimate order or command shall be deemed legitimate. - 2.
-An order or command shall be deemed legitimate if given by an authorized person in accordance with applicable rules and regulations and within the scope of that person's terms of reference. - 3.
-No criminal liability shall be imposed on a person who refused to execute an apparently criminal order or command. - 4.
-An apparently criminal order or command to perform: - 1) an action or omission, which is envisaged by this Code as a criminal offense, knowingly for the person who gave the order or command, or for its executor; - 2) a crime of genocide or a crime against humanity or a war crime. - 5.
-A person who has executed an apparently criminal order or command shall be liable for the damage caused in the course of its execution in accordance with this Code. - 6.
-If the person who executed the order or command did not understand and could not understand its criminal nature, only the person who gave such order or command shall be criminally liable for the damage caused by the execution of such order or command.
+1. Forced damage is legitimate if the person properly executes a lawful order or instruction.

+2. An order or instruction is lawful if it is given by an authorized person in the prescribed manner and within the limits of his or her powers.

+3. A person who has refused to execute a manifestly criminal order or instruction shall not be criminally liable.

+4. It is manifestly criminal to order or instruct:

+1) an act or omission provided for by this Code as a criminal offence known to the person who gave the order or instruction, or to its executor;

+2) a crime of genocide or a crime against humanity or a war crime.

+5. A person who has executed a manifestly criminal order or instruction shall be criminally liable under this Code for damage caused during its execution.

+6. If the person who executed the order or instruction did not understand and could not understand its criminal nature, only the person who gave such an order or instruction shall be criminally liable for damage caused by its execution.